 What accounts for these changes in the ICRC’s mandate?
 Moving beyond the Red Cross motto “Inter Arma Caritas” [In war, charity] at the end of the First World War, many existing and newly created organizations were competing in the burgeoning field of humanitarianism in the United States, Britain, and Western Europe.
 The ICRC, whose prominent position had never been questioned until that time, felt threatened by this typically Western phenomenon.
-Moreover, the main concern came not from organizations external to the Red Cross movement, but from within the movement itself.
+Moreover, the main concern came not from organizations external to the Red Cross movement but from within the movement itself.
 National Red Cross and Red Crescent societies had enlarged the scope of their activities during the war, funded in part by national governments concerned with addressing the humanitarian needs of their populations.
 The most powerful Red Cross and Red Crescent societies also provided relief beyond national boundaries, overlapping with the activities of the ICRC.
-This perceived threat to the ICRC by national Red Cross societies was exemplified by the establishment of the League of Red Cross Societies [LRCS].
+This perceived threat to the ICRC by national Red Cross societies was exemplified by the establishment of the League of Red Cross Societies ([LRCS).
 Created on the initiative of the American Red Cross, the LRCS included only the Red Cross societies of the victors in the First World War.
 In one stroke, the establishment of the LRCS challenged both the status of the ICRC as the primary intermediary in humanitarian crises as well as the organization’s principle of political impartiality.

 The LRCS proposed a humanitarianism that was professional, efficient, and scientific and criticized the ICRC for the amateur character of its approach.
 As historian John Hutchinson has demonstrated, from 1918 to 1923, relations between the ICRC and the LRCS passed from phases of cooperation to moments of open rivalry.
 Eventually, the 11th Conference of the Red Cross movement, held in Geneva in 1923, confirmed the leadership of the ICRC.
-Despite these tensions within the Red Cross movement, the ICRC played a central role in taking on post-war problems that governments deemed unworthy of attention or of diplomatic and financial resources.
-The Genevan Committee contributed to internationalizing post-war humanitarianism and to increasingly orienting non-governmental organizations to the inter-governmental sphere: as, for example, in the case of how to handle displaced Russians.
+Despite these tensions within the Red Cross movement, the ICRC played a central role in taking on postwar problems that governments deemed unworthy of attention or of diplomatic and financial resources.
+The Genevan Committee contributed to internationalizing postwar humanitarianism and to increasingly orienting nongovernmental organizations to the intergovernmental sphere – as, for example, in the case of how to handle displaced Russians.